mads-bisgaard/bayesh/README.md

 source "<bayesh root dir>/shell/bayesh.bash" bind -x '"\C-e":"bayesh_infer_cmd"'
 ```
 Now you should be able to generate bash predictions by pressing `Ctrl+e` in your bash terminal.
-It will not be too good at first, but after some time it will have collected enough data to (hopefully) generate great predictions.
+Probably you don't see any predictions at first, but after some time it will have collected enough data to (hopefully) generate great predictions.

 ### Some inspirations for this project
 - [Peter Norvig](https://norvig.com/)'s excellent [blogpost](https://norvig.com/spell-correct.html) on how to build a spelling corrector.